 As Bitcoin mining is somewhat centralized, 10-15 mining companies have claimed the vast majority of network hash power.

-It’s rumored that some Chinese power companies point their excess energy towards Bitcoin mining facilities so that no energy goes to waste.
+Until recently even the mining hardware was located in China because the electricity in China is very cheap.
+It was even rumored that some Chinese power companies pointed their excess energy towards Bitcoin mining facilities so that no energy goes to waste.

-China is home to many of the top Bitcoin mining companies:
+Still China is home to many of the top Bitcoin mining pool companies:

 It’s estimated that these mining pools own somewhere around 60% of Bitcoins hash power, meaning they mine about 60% of all new bitcoins.